-The 2-year ACGMEAccreditation Council for Graduate Medical Education accredited electrophysiology fellowship program will prepare you to become ABIMAmerican Board of Internal Medicine certified in the subspecialty of electrophysiology.
+The 2-year ACGMEAccreditation Council for Graduate Medical Education accredited Clinical Cardiac Electrophysiology Fellowship Program will prepare you to become ABIMAmerican Board of Internal Medicine certified in the subspecialty of electrophysiology.

 Three years of prior fellowship-training in general adult cardiology is a required prerequisite for the electrophysiology fellowship program.

-Our busy EP program is adding a 4th clinical EP faculty member in August, 2019 and is supported by a comprehensive multidisciplinary team of advanced practice providers and clinical nurses.
+Our busy EP program is supported by a comprehensive multidisciplinary team of advanced practice providers and clinical nurses.
 Our EP faculty closely collaborate with pediatric cardiology in the care of patients with congenital heart disease, and also with cardiothoracic surgery in hybrid AF ablation procedures.
 The MCG EP section also actively participates in clinical, translational and health outcomes research projects.
 Fellows completing the MCG EP fellowship program are well prepared to enter practice in either an academic or community setting.